FarshidNooshi/FarshidNooshi/README.md

-### Hey 👋🏻,
+### In The Name Of GOD

-I am a Computer Engineering student at Amirkabir University of Technology.
+20 years old Software Engineer with a history of working in the information technology and services industry.
+Skilled in Java, C++, C#, ElasticSearch, and Algorithms.
+Continuing Bachelor's degree focused in Computer Engineering from the Amirkabir University of Technology - Tehran Polytechnic. welcome to my personal github profile.

 <!--
 **FarshidNooshi/FarshidNooshi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.